 Employees are protected under the FLSA against retaliation for complaining about unpaid wages and overtime pay.
 Under the law, an employer cannot discriminate against an employee “because such employee has filed any complaint or instituted or caused to be instituted any proceeding under [the FLSA], or has testified or is about to testify in any such proceeding, or has served or is about to serve on an industry committee.”
 29 U.S.C. § 215(a)(3).
 Our wage theft lawyers serving Nashville have track records of successfully handling retaliation cases.

 Put simply, it is illegal for any employer to treat you poorly after you asserted your FLSA wage rights.
 Common examples of conduct protected under the FLSA include:

 - Complaining to human resources or your boss about unpaid wages or overtime

 - Reporting the employer to the U.S. Department of Labor for wage violations

 - Complaining on behalf of other employees who were not paid correctly

 - Filing or joining a wage and hour lawsuit

 Employers who retaliate against employees for speaking out against wage theft may owe significant damages under the FLSA’s anti-retaliation provision.Damages Under the FLSA

 The Fair Labor Standards Act imposes significant penalties on employers who fail to abide by the law’s requirements.
 Aggrieved employees are entitled to all unpaid wages and overtime, an equal amount in liquidated damages, plus his or her reasonable attorney’s fees.Statute of Limitations for FLSA Claims

-If you believe you are being unlawfully denied your full wages, contact Nashville wage theft lawyer Curt Masker at the number above or online for a Free Attorney Consultation.
+If you believe you are being unlawfully denied your full wages, contact our Nashville-based overtime lawyers at the number above or online for a free and confidential online case review.